PromptBit/slack-go/README.md

 # slack-go
 A (very simple) Go library for posting messages to incoming webhooks in Slack.

+You will need to set up a Slack App with an incoming webhook URL; see the [developer documentation](https://api.slack.com/messaging/webhooks#getting_started) for details.

 ## Example
 ```go
 package main